 Academic Criteria – Rubrics for assessing portfolios provide a shared and explicit standard for students to meet in the portfolio process.
-CAEL offers consulting that will help you and your team create rubrics specifically for your institution.
+CAEL offers expert guidance that will help you and your team create rubrics specifically for your institution.
 You can also Google “Developing rubrics for portfolio assessment” to see the rubrics that other institutions have developed.
 The Western Association of Schools and Colleges offers a basic rubric.

 When in doubt, I encourage you to “Google It.”
 Utilize your search engine to find examples and best practices.
 The web is full of examples that can help you to create and implement PLA at your own institution.
 Explore the search terms such as PLA Outreach, PLA and the Military Connected student, PLA Advising, PLA Portfolio development, or PLA Data Tracking.

 The best value for a small budget is CAEL membership.
 A CAEL membership includes a PLA Toolkit, a portal full of tools and resources, and a community of fellow practitioners that are eager to support their colleagues.
-As a CAEL member, you receive a free one-hour consulting call per year.
+As a CAEL member, you receive a free one-hour consultative call per year.
 Membership provides access to additional materials including webinars, etc. that are not publicly available.
 The CAEL Conference also offers an opportunity to hear about the latest ideas, innovations, and models that other higher education leaders are using.